SkylineCommunications/dataminer-docs-connectors/connector/doc/iDirect_Evolution_Platform_VSAT.md

 - The collector's Agent ID/element ID must be registered to the EPM collector registration.

 ## How to use

-### General Page

-The **General** page contains general information on the system, such as the number of Active Remotes, Inactive Remotes, Active Networks, Hub Forward, and Hub Return.

-### Remotes Page

-The **Remotes** page contains the Remotes overview table with specific metrics for all the remote terminals present in the system.

-This page has several subpages:

-- **Remotes Events**: Displays the details of all the alarms in the system related to the remotes.
-- **Vlan Status**: Displays the details of all the Vlan and Vrrp events related to the remotes.
-- **Remotes Netmodem**: Contains a mapper table tracking the current roaming network status on different remotes in the system.
-- **Remotes Modcod**: Contains a table tracking the modcod data of the remotes in the system.

-### Circuits Page

-The **Circuit** page displays the Circuits Overview table, which contains config and stats data related to the circuits (with a "circuit" being the network part of the system that resides at the customer site).

-The circuit is considered the lowest entity in the topology chain and is used to aggregate data to the higher entities if EPM functionality is enabled.

-### Hub Network Page

-The **Hub Network** page contains the Hub Network Overview table, with config and stats information for the networks present in the system.

-### Hub Forward Page

-The **Hub Forward** page contains the Hub Forward Overview table, with specific data for the Hub Forward entities.

-### Hub Return Page

-The **Hub Return** page contains the following tables:

-- **Hub Return Overview**: Contains config and stats data for the Hub Return entities.
-- **Hub Return Carriers**: Contains config and stats data for the individual carriers part of a Hub Return.

-### Linecards Page

-The **Linecards** page contains the Linecards table, with config and stats data for each linecard net modem in the system.
-These linecards are modular electronic circuits designed to fit on a separate printed circuit board (PCB) and interface with a telecommunications access network.

-The **Linecard Events** subpage contains detailed information on each alarm related to the linecards.

-### Protocol Processors Page

-The **Protocol Processors** page contains the Protocol Processor Blades table, with config and stats data for each server.

-The **PP Events** subpage contains detailed information for each protocol processor related event.

-### Chassis Page

-The **Chassis** page contains the Chassis table, with config and stats data for each chassis.

-The **Chassis Events** subpage contains detailed information for each alarm related to the chassis.
+When you first start up the element make your way to the configuration page.

 ### Configuration Page

 The **Configuration** page contains the **Database Configuration** table, which stores the required settings for each database that is polled by the SQL queries to collect Config, Statistics, and Event data.
+This table is a context menu table so you will need to configure the values for each individual database.
+This includes the Ip Address, Username, and Password.
 At the top of this page, you can find the **EPM toggle button**, which can be used to enable or disable EPM integration.

 This page has several subpages: